JMSDOnline/vstacklet/docs/setup/vstacklet-server-stack.sh.md

 -  `--version` - show version
 -  `--non-interactive` - run in non-interactive mode
 -  `-e | --email` - mail address to use for the Let's Encrypt SSL certificate
--  `-p | --password` - password to use for the MySQL root user
 -  `-ftp | --ftp_port` - port to use for the FTP server
 -  `-ssh | --ssh_port` - port to use for the SSH server
 -  `-http | --http_port` - port to use for the HTTP server